 UM researchers recognized with Rh Awards

+On May 29 eight UM faculty members were recognized at the Rh Awards ceremony, featuring a special presentation by Bowman Award recipient Evelyn L Forget.
 For more than 50 years, the Rh Awards have been in place to support the advancement of knowledge across disciplines at UM.
 Funds for the Rh Awards come from the royalties of serums and medical formulae invented and perfected at UM.

 Awards are given in two categories: The Dr. John M. Bowman Memorial Winnipeg Rh Institute Foundation Award, awarded to one established faculty member annually and the Terry G. Falconer Memorial Rh Institute Foundation Emerging Researcher Awards, awarded to seven early career faculty members.